The crazy cool process by which today's bamboo flooring is made.

 The crazy manufacturing process

-After harvesting, bamboo goes through a number of different stages to become the smooth, hard and elegant flooring you expect to see.
+While we understand what part of and how the bamboo plant is harvested, this doesn't tell us how bamboo flooring is made!
+Harvested bamboo goes through a number of different stages to become the smooth, hard and elegant flooring you expect to see.

 Firstly, the stalk is split down into strips which are then boiled to get rid of any insects, pests or grime.
 After this concoction has done its work, the strips are then heated and carbonized.